kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 I also learned after being accepted that I was the only participant from the United States.
 - My project started out as a [proposal](https://docs.google.com/document/d/1W7dm-HKm3j53AQV5lomYLD0LhfwEExGfxn_wAeDN5Ls/edit?usp=sharing), and upon selection, we looked into different methodologies for defining the expected behaviour of the Lightning Network through a strategy, which gave a natural direction towards being modelled as a game.
-I was able to figure out that it was, in fact, a *congestion* game, which was a key element of our findings.
+I was able to figure out that it was, in fact, a *congestion* game
+(my mentor was very adamant about finding the precise game, and the precise model, as he knows the Lightning Network particularly well), which was a key element of our findings.
 As such, evaluation for my project was quite different.
 - I compiled a 120-page document of work over the summer of research and progress,